ypriverol/github-paper/document/manuscript.md

 project.
 Here we aim to introduce the main features of GitHub, a popular web-based platform which offers a free and integrated environment for hosting the source code, documentation and web page for open source projects.
-A reason for GitHub's success is that it offers more than a simple source code hosting service.
+One reason for GitHub's success is that it offers more than a simple source code hosting service.
 It provides developers with a dynamic and collaborative environment, often coined as social coding platform, with the ability to review, comment and